Everything You Need To Know About Remote Work and Location Independent Business

 Routines are important and help us be efficient.
 Still, if most of the work you do is creative, you need some kind of variety in your lifetime.
 Blocking and making everyday schedules identical for every day might make you feel your life like Groundhog Day.

 This is not good for your health and work, especially if you want to create new and innovative projects.

 Sometimes you need to have the ability to throw away your calendar and do whatever feels right at the present moment of time.

 In my experience for over a decade, I’ve tried literally everything from paper organizers to digital calendars with reminders as well as Pomodoro Technique.
 As a result, I felt super productive, only doing some mechanical and tasks that do not require a lot of creative thinking.

-Time-blocking for personal projects always sounded weird and counterintuitive for me.
+Time-blocking for personal projects always sounded weird and counterintuitive to me.
 I book slots in my calendar only for such activities as flights and trains, meetings, conferences.
-Basically, all the events that are specifically related to time.
+Basically, all the events are specifically related to time.